cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 The main challenge in synthesizing a program from real-world traces is that they provide only a partial view of what's happening.
 These traces record only some of the actions the user takes; for example, operations that get billed, or side-effecting executions that interact with external resources, such as network calls or file writes.
 They lack information about intermediate steps that may transform data internally or affect control flow.

-Revisiting the example from the beginning: when the admin stops unused instances, every time they click a button in the visual console, it calls a specific API method under the hood, and that gets recorded.
+Revisiting the example from the beginning: when the admin stops unused instances, every time they click a button in the visual console, the console calls a specific API method under the hood, and that call gets recorded.
 But the admin's decision to potentially force some computing instances to stop after a while, depending on each instance's status, is not recorded.
 This "computation" happens only in the user's head.
 To automate the task, we need to automate both sides of the computation: the visible API method calls and the _hidden_ computations that the user executes manually.
 Inferring these hidden functions poses a significant challenge for synthesis, but without them, the task can't be automated correctly.

 For the purpose of this work, we define a _trace_ as the sequence of API methods invoked during a single execution of a task.
 The traces include the method name, inputs, and outputs for all API calls.
 <span style="font-variant:small-caps;">Syren</span> synthesizes programs from these partial traces by inferring both control flow and non-trivial hidden functions without additional user input.